 Note: VMware recommends you to use the default setting.

 - After the process completes, go to vCenter Server, right-click the cluster that sees the expanded datastore, and click Rescan for Datastores.
 For more information, see Performing a rescan of the storage on an ESX/ESXi host (1003988).

 - If there are other hosts that see the expanded datastore, perform a rescan on these hosts also.

-- If a shared datastore has powered on virtual machines and becomes 100% full, you can increase the datastores capacity only from the host on which the powered-on virtual machines are registered.
+- If a shared datastore powers on virtual machines and becomes 100% full, increase the datastores capacity only from the host on which the powered-on virtual machines are registered.

-- As an alternative work around, you can free up additional storage space by performing a Storage vMotion to migrate some of the virtual machines to a datastore with more available space.
+- As an alternative workaround, free up additional storage space by performing a Storage vMotion to migrate some of the virtual machines to a datastore with more available space.